 The Government (known as The Party) wants to exercise control over everything.
 All the houses have telescreens, to keep the people constantly under surveillance .
 What the people do, speak, read, write, eat, drink or even THINK, It wants to monitor everything.
 Anything which might breed rebellion is forbidden.

 Children are influenced to act as eyes and ears of The Party since their early ages.
 Woman are taught to have sex just to produce offsprings and are not supposed to enjoy it.

 The Party also makes sure that the minds of people are filled with thoughts that It desires.
 Thinking about anything else is a thoughtcrime and is punishable.
-For the same reason, The Party has created a new language Newspeak, which focuses on translating all the unnecessary words into easier ones.
-For example, ‘bad’ became ungood hence eliminating the word ‘bad’.
-It also tries to eliminate words which promote people to think of any kind of thoughtcrime.
+For the same reason The Party has created a new language Newspeak, which focuses on translating all the unnecessary words into easier ones.
+For example ‘bad’ became ungood hence eliminating the word ‘bad’.
+It also tries to eliminate words which promotes people to think of any kind of thoughtcrime.